Package 'rrq'

 Description

 Fetch logs from tasks that were queued into separate processes (e.g., with rrq_task_create_expr using separate_process = TRUE).
-It is not knowable if a task definitely produce logs - if you have a mixture of workers that do enable task logs and some that don't, then it will depend on the worker that picks it up if logging will be enabled.
+It is not knowable if a task definitely produces logs - if you have a mixture of workers that do enable task logs and some that don't, then it will depend on the worker that picks it up if logging will be enabled.
 Don't do this though and you should be fine.

 Usage